UtBotsAtHome-UTFPR/utbots_voice/README.md

 # utbots_voice: ROS package of text-to-speech (TTS) and speech-to-text (STT)
 - For TTS:
-    - We have a ROS interface of Coqui TTS (Mozilla TTS successor, bleeding edge TTS).
+    - We have a ROS interface of Coqui TTS (Mozilla TTS successor, bleeding edge TTS that supports a variety of models).
     - We have a ROS interface of Mimic3 (works well in english and other languages but no portuguese at this moment).
     - You probably don't need two TTS programs.
 For example, Mimic3 will be very good if only english is needed.
 - For STT: